Cheap pet insurance

 • A claim's payout may not be as comprehensive as you thought.
 This is not something that is always made easy to read in a policy.
 Not only are you expected to pay more for the insurance once your pet gets older, many policies also state you must pay 20% of any treatment cost – on top of the excess – once your dog or cat reaches a certain age.

-For example, if you have a £500 vet's bill, you may be asked to pay 20% of the bill (£100) because of the age of your pet, on top of the policy excess (eg, £100) – meaning your contribution has doubled from £100 to £200, and almost half of the bill.
+For example, if you have a £500 vet's bill, you may be asked to pay 20% of the bill (£100) because of the age of your pet, on top of the policy excess (for example, £100) – meaning your contribution has doubled from £100 to £200, and almost half of the bill.

 If you have one of these clauses in your policy, your share of the 'co-payment' can turn very costly, very quickly.